datakind/public-DKHQ_GlobalWitness/README.md

 3. Process data.

-This script ingests a folder of sattelite images and masks which are stored in dataset api then features for the model, removes clouded datapoints, and saves the resultant vectors in a .npz (gzipped numpy) array.
+This script ingests a folder of satellite images and masks which are stored in dataset api then features for the model, removes clouded datapoints, and saves the resultant vectors in a .npz (gzipped numpy) array.